ChakraLab/HistoGNN/README.md

 # HistoGNN

-A simple implementation of a Graph Neural Network for histology image classification tasks.
+Implementation of a Graph Neural Network for histology image classification tasks.

 ## Table of Contents